Bankhaus Löbbecke

-Bankhaus Löbbecke AG is a German private bank that is headquartered in Berlin.
+Bankhaus Löbbecke AG was a German private bank that is headquartered in Berlin.
 The bank was founded in 1761 as a trading house in Iserlohn, settled in Braunschweig as early as 1763.
 The bank was eventually acquired by the Hamburg private bank M. M. Warburg & Co. in 2016.

 The bank concentrated on private customer business and asset management for financially strong clientele and companies.
 It also offered the administration and settlement of non-performing loans under trust and service agreements.